denmedius/pyaudisam/README.md

 `python -m pyaudisam --help`

-Whichever method, the best way to go is to read the concrete quick-start guide : see [Documentation](#documentation) below.
+Whichever method, the best way to go is to read the concrete quick-start guide : see [Documentation](#documentation) below (but be aware that you'll need to install an external Distance Sampling engine, like MCDS, to run analyses with paudisam).

 ## Documentation